 Can I use your themes with my WordPress.com free hosted account?Our themes can be used only on a self-hosted WordPress blog, which can be downloaded from WordPress.org.
 WordPress.com blogs provides a limited number of themes that can be used on their free hosted accounts, but our themes are not included at the moment.

-What are the differences between Standard and Developer Licenses?A Standard Theme license is perfect for bloggers or personal use.
-Developer Theme suits perfect for advanced users or freelancers because purchasing it you will also get a fully layered Adobe Photoshop (PSD) file.
+What are the differences between Single and Extended Licenses?A Single License is perfect for personal use, while Extended License suits perfect for advanced users or freelancers because purchasing it you will get two themes and fully layered Adobe Photoshop (PSD) files.

 Can I use these themes on multiple sites?Yes, all of our themes can be used on as many websites as you like, including personal websites or client/business sites.